SrimanPolusani/gru-dense-icu-glucose-prediction/README.md

-# GRU-Dense Neural Network Architecture for Predictive Monitoring of Hyperglycemia and Hypoglycemia ICU Patients
+# GRU-Dense Neural Network Architecture for Predictive Monitoring of Hyperglycemia and Hypoglycemia in ICU Patients

 ![Description of first image](gru_dense_model_architecture.png)